franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 Cosmos SDK provides 3 digital signature algorithms for creating digital signatures:

-- secp256k1: use by accounts
+- ECDSA on secp256k1: use by accounts
-- secp256r1: use by accounts
+- ECDSA on secp256r1: use by accounts
   (for supporting signing algorithm on secure enclave in macOS/iOS/watchOS and Android Hardware-backed Keystore)
-- Ed25519: Only used for Consensus validation on Tendermint side
+- EdDSA on Ed25519: Only used for Consensus validation on Tendermint side

 We can see that user accounts and consensus validator accounts don't use the same digital signature algorithm.